 The Company may only write down the carrying value of its indefinite-lived intangibles.
 The Company is not permitted to increase the carrying value if the fair value of these assets subsequently increases.

-The following table presents the changes in the carrying value of broadcasting licenses:
+The following table presents the changes in the carrying value of broadcasting licenses.
+Refer to Note 3, Business Combinations, and Note 22, Assets Held For Sale, for additional information.